IDme/ruby-interview-project/README.md

 Once you have started the process, or are in need of any assistance, please feel free to reach out to [**awesomedev@id.me**](awesomedev@id.me)

+--

+### Deliverables

+Once you've completed the project, please email us at awesomedev@id.me with a public github link as well as the public URL where the project has been hosted.

 ### Resources
 - [**Developer Documentation for ID.me**](https://developer.id.me)